BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   have equipped.
 To give a percent chance of dropping the lower rarities, to prevent an overabundance of unwanted gear, you can opt to do so in here.
   Purples, Glitches, and Legendaries will always drop, though.
+  Selecting this option makes the drops in TPS pretty similar to BL1-style drops.

 * **Boss Unique Weapon Frequency**: This is another mutually-exclusive category, so you can only choose one option.
 It will let you choose how